protomock/dependency-binder/README.md

 # Dependency-Binder
 Helps with tdd in node when it comes to testing required modules

-## What does this solve
+## What does this solve?
 ### Implementation

 Lets say we want to export a function called test.
-In this function we need to require the `do` module and call function something
+In this function we need to require the `do` module and call function something.

 ```javascript
 module.exports = {